mauroxavierneto/wolf3d_cmm2/README.md

 Wolfenstein 3D version from scratch for Colour Maximite 2 (YOU NEED AT LEAST THE FIRMWARE VERSION 5.05.06 FOR CMM2 TO PLAY THIS)

+PS.: There is some bugs in the objects and enemies z-buffer order, I will fix this in the future.

 Changelog:

 Version 0.5a - 2020-10-12 -------------------------------------